Composables

 - They typically follow the

-naming pattern. - They take a styleframe instance (
+use<Context>Recipenaming pattern. - They take a styleframe instance (

-) as their first parameter.
+s: Styleframe) as their first parameter.

-import { styleframe } from 'styleframe';
+import { styleframe } from "styleframe";

-import type { Styleframe } from 'styleframe';
+import type { Styleframe } from "styleframe";

 export function useButtonRecipe(s: Styleframe) {